rcrews/docs-website/cdf-datahub/7.1.0/index.md

 ---

-Cloudera Data Flow delivers Streams Messaging and Flow Management cluster definitions for installation on CDP Public Cloud using Data Hub.
+Cloudera DataFlow delivers Streams Messaging and Flow Management cluster definitions for installation on CDP Public Cloud using Data Hub.

 The Streams Messaging Light and Heavy Duty clusters provide advanced